brgillis/SHE_Validation/doc/PSF_Ellipticity_and_Size_Validation.md

 #### Test Procedure:
 1. Applied to emulated (HST) Euclid galaxies.
-1. Apply shear estimation to galaxies with fiducual PSF parameters.
+1. Apply shear estimation to galaxies with fiducial PSF parameters.
 1. Repeat shear estimation with a range of PSF parameters based in parameter uncertainties.
 1. Measure the variance of galaxy ellipticities.
 1. Test is variance is with Requirements.